aaagab/nargs/readme.md

 - if `_type` is not set, then `_type` is set to `str`.

 **_repeat**: Option defines Nargs action when an argument is typed several times by end-user on the command-line.
 Same argument can be added several times on the command-line.
 Even the whole program can be repeated on the command-line by using argument root's aliases. `_repeat` default value is `replace`.
 There are four actions for `_repeat` option:
 - **append**: It means that only one argument is kept and each repeated argument's values are appended to a list of values for the argument.
-In this context, `arg._alias` is set with the latest alias user input in the terminal.
+In this context, `arg._alias` is set with the latest alias developer input in the terminal.
 - **fork**: It means that each repeated argument on the command-line creates a new independent argument or fork with its own nested arguments.
 For each instance of the same argument, the argument's alias set is the one provided to create the argument.
 End-user can accurately select a particular instance of an argument with its alias and its index.
 For instance two forks have been created for `arg_one` with command `prog.py --arg-one --arg-one`.
 End-user can provide `Underscore index alias notation` to get the same result i.e. `prog.py --arg-one_1 --arg-one_2`.
 Then if end-user wants to go back to first fork it can uses notation underscore with index .i.e. `prog.py --arg-one --arg-one + --arg-one_1 --arg-one_2`.
 Here `--arg-one_1` goes back to the first --arg-one argument and `--arg-one_2` to the second --arg-one argument. `Underscore index alias notation` only works with existing forks of an argument.
 The highest index that can be use is equal to `forks length + 1`.
 If the highest index is used then a new fork is created.
 It means that `--arg-one_1` will always work but `--arg-one_2` or greater may not work. `_repeat` property applies also to root argument (see also [Nargs get_args / argument properties / `self._args` ](#nargs-get_args)).
 It means that end-user can also repeats the program as many times as end-user needs and underscore index notation is also available to root argument. i.e.:
 ```bash
 # here --prog is root argument alias